-If you don’t already, get an app like YNAB to help you budget your dollars.
-It’s an amazing app, and it has saved me from a number of costly expenses over the years.
+If you don’t already have one, get an app like YNAB to help you budget your dollars.
+It’s an amazing budgeting app, and it has saved me from a number of costly expenses over the years.

 If I wasn’t motivated to take a year off from buying new clothes, figuring out my spending history sure did it.
 It may do it for you too!

 3 – Capsule wardrobes are a thing

 One of the first things I did in my first two months of not buying new clothes for a year was create a capsule wardrobe.

 I’ll be honest here.
 I had zero ideas as to what a capsule wardrobe was before this little experiment of mine.

 Basically, a capsule wardrobe is a paired down set of clothes that are timeless, will mix and match into numerous combinations, and serve multiple functions for your particular lifestyle.

 Some people count their items in their capsule wardrobe (I don’t).
 Others have a seasonal capsule wardrobe.